 This report has been updated to reflect a revised FDA press release issued to clarify the Guardant360 CDx approval.

 Risdiplam for spinal muscular atrophy.
-Also Friday, FDA approved risdiplam, an oral treatment given at home for spinal muscular atrophy (SMA).
-The drug from PTC Therapeutics is approved in adults and children aged two months and older.
+FDA approved risdiplam, an oral treatment given at home for spinal muscular atrophy (SMA) on Friday.
+The drug from PTC Therapeutics is approved as a treatment for adults and children aged two months and older.
 It will be marketed by Genentech as Evrysdi.
-Approval is based on results from two clinical studies involving more than 450 patients, which showed young patients achieved clinically meaningful improvements in motor function and achieved developmental milestones not normally seen in SMA, according to a statement from the companies.
-A Genentech official said the major of patients with SMA remain untreated.
-Existing therapies in SMA include Novartis’ onasemnogen abeparvovec (Zolgensma), a single-dose gene therapy given only to children under age 2; it costs $2.1 million.
+Approval is based on results from two clinical studies involving more than 450 patients that showed young patients achieved clinically meaningful improvements in motor function and achieved developmental milestones not normally seen in SMA, according to a statement from the companies.
+A Genentech official said in the statement that the majority of patients with SMA remain untreated.
+Existing treatments for SMA include Novartis’ Zolgensma (onasemnogene abeparvovec-xioi), a single-dose gene therapy given only to children under age 2.
+Zolgesma is priced at $2.1 million.